willproj/changgeng.github.io/README.md

 2. Why use command lines to keep local repository in sync with Github?
    * Github does have a drag-drop feature to maintain the project while using git commands will be easier to keep it in sync.
    * Using git commands can make sure each file in the local repository is in sync with Github.
 While use drag-drop feature may cause a miss of files.

+3. Why is Markdown better than a word processor?
+   * It provides an easy way to format work without finding specific formats like in word doc.
+   * The formats used by markdown are clearly shown which can let people know which format is used.
+   * Markdown files can be easy to be converted to other formats such as HTML etc.